 So this is generally what happens; a local clinic will come to us and say “Hey, we need a website and boy, would it be great if our clients could fill out all the medical forms on our website, prior to coming in to our clinic, and that way they don’t have to sit in the waiting room getting sick from all these other clients filling out these lengthy forms, when they can just do it at home.”
 And we think wow, that is a great idea, however we are NOT going to do it.
 Why?
 Because it has to be HIPAA compliant.
 There are certain third party companies that you can use to do this but it’s nothing we are going to put in your website because we would have to do so much maintenance and lock down our servers so much that it would price us out of the market and you don’t want to do that.

-Tevya, my business partner, wrote a great article about HIPAA compliant websites to give you third party vendors that can do and make these forms possible for you.
+Check out our list of third-party vendors HIPAA compliance.
 So it does streamline that process.
 Give it a read and you will know what to do next.